 - A. All players must be wearing their own name tags at the start of each round in order to compete.
 A player will be denied the right to play for not wearing their own name tag.
 Players must also be in compliance with the published convention rules regarding conduct. - B. All players and coaches are expected to conduct themselves throughout the entire Certamen process with courtesy, dignity, and respect for other teams and for the Certamen staff. - C. Players may bring with them to the table their own writing instruments and paper on which to write during the round.
 Such paper must be blank at the start of a round or must be approved by the moderator of that round.
 Players must be careful not to look at what their teammates are writing during a toss-up question, though on boni questions players are encouraged to look at their teammates' writings.
 Players are also permitted to bring team mascots and good luck tokens as long as such items are not deemed by the Certamen staff to be distracting or inappropriate. - D. Protests should only be made by coaches or players.
 Protests should NOT be made by coaches to stall, intimidate, or otherwise interrupt the flow of a match or the concentration of participants.
+Protests made by players in semifinal and final rounds may not be withdrawn by coaches.
 N.B.
 Each state will have a limit of 5 protests allowed per each level for the three preliminary rounds.
-Challenges that are accepted by the Certamen staff will not count against the limit.
+Protests that are accepted by the Certamen staff will not count against the limit.
 However, if a challenge is denied by the Certamen staff, the state will lose that challenge from the total.
 There is no limit for Semifinals and Finals.
-For more on challenges see section 14. - E. During a round, coaches may encourage their teams in a general way after the scores are read (5, 10, 15, 19) e.g. "Good job, guys!
+For more on challenges, see section 14. - E. During a round, coaches may encourage their teams in a general way after the scores are read (5, 10, 15, 19) e.g. "Good job, guys!
 Keep it up!"
-HOWEVER, coaches may NOT say anything that may give their team an advantage during the round.
+HOWEVER, coaches may NOT say anything that may give their team an advantage during the round, or that the moderator deems inappropriate.
 It is NOT permitted for a coach to keep tabs on the question categories and relay that information to the players during the match.
 For example, a coach knows that question 20 will be a mythology question, with this knowledge, they shout out during the applause, "John, the next one is yours!"
 Actions such as these will result in disqualification for that team on that question.